Aarception/Mo-information-security-portfolio/README.md

 ⁴ ![Methodology, Primary](https://github.com/Aarception/Mo-information-security-portfolio/blob/main/trust-infrastructure/New_Google_Career_Certificates_Impact_Report_Methodology.PDF)
 \
 ⁵ *Attachments will be limited to the above four primary artifacts without any interpretive framing.*

+***Structural Matter: Institutional intentionality has never been asserted in this issue.
+The question of deception has been explicitly precluded.
+The argument has been that programmatic architecture produces ambiguity which becomes relevant, ethically or otherwise, when aspirants reasonably rely upon it.
+Consequently, structural impact can come into existence without being contradicted by, or even requiring, the question of institutionality of intent or purpose, whether through malice, deception, and so forth.
+This impact is structural, it requires resolution.***

 ---